eferrea/BCI-Master/README.md

 BCI_Loop(true,60,0.05,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

 Note that the server address corresponds to the client address on the  task controller side while the opposite is true from the task controller side.
-Additionally the server and clients addresses contain the names of the trackers named in the example TrackerBCI and TrackerTC and precediing the IP addresses.
+Additionally, the server and clients addresses contain the names of the trackers that are named in the example TrackerBCI and TrackerTC preceeding the IP addresses.

 Also note that the client address has a specified port that has been assigned on the task controller side since the same port cannot be used by two different servers with the same IP.
-The matlab server here uses the default port so it is not necessary to specify it independently.
+Here, the matlab server uses the default port so it is not necessary to specify it independently.

-In case of use of a Blackrock recording system the cbmex code to stream spikes from Blackrock hardware is needed.
+In case of use of a Blackrock recording system the cbmex code streaming spikes from Blackrock hardware is needed.
 The cbmex code is available upon installation of the Cerebus Central Suite (available at https://www.blackrockmicro.com/support/#manuals-and-software-downloads).

 **Start to use the BCI**